-It was high above the planetary plane, beyond the gravity well of the small yellow star.
+It was high above the planetary plane, beyond the gravitational distortion limit of the small yellow star.
 The ship’s secondary shield grid flared in violet discharge, then stabilized.
-It paused, oriented itself and moved deliberately down into the inner system toward the bright points of a double world.
+It paused, oriented itself, and moved deliberately down into the inner system toward the bright points of a double world.
 It slowed as the twin horns began to resolve out of blackness: one gray and the other brilliant blue-white.
 The ship made one terminator orbit around the moon before moving toward the dark side to hang above a narrow valley of the north pole where it waited.
 Below, twisted masts reached up amid the radial pattern of the base.
 Shrouded in shadow the base was dark and silent, cold like the cliffs that surrounded it.
 After a time the ship rose and slowly moved away.

 It climbed above the horizon and was greeted by a blue crescent of a sleeping world.
-The northern ice cap was enveloped under untidy cloud stretching its angry whorls into night.
+The northern ice cap was enveloped under untidy cloud stretching its twisted whorls into night.
 In a burst of speed the ship vanished into the black shadow of the waiting world.
 It moved into a polar orbit as the planet shifted ponderously beneath it.
 It made a single circuit, looking for the sentinel cruiser, noting the scanning sensor probes coming up from the ground.
 It found the cruiser hanging above the equator.
 The ship maneuvered until both flew silently side by side in a locked orbit.

 “Status?”
 Kukll-nn demanded with an impatient growl.